In this article you’ll find brief reviews, screenshots and download locations for

 Search Behavior Preferences

 Launchy is an open source keystroke based application launcher.
 It was designed to work on Windows XP, but there’s a .dll file available to get it to work (probably) in Windows 2000.
 It also worked perfectly in Vista (from my experience).
 Launchy is probably the most popular of the Windows keystroke based application launchers, and for good reason.
 It’s stable, uses minimal system resources (about 10MB in Vista) and has an extensive list of features (for the full list see the Launchy Readme file).
-There are also a number of very useful Launchy plugins for extra features, and skins if you don’t love the default look.
+There are also a number of very useful Launchy plugins for extra features.

 Launching an app